Kibokk/portfolio/covid.md

 Source : https://www.kff.org/coronavirus-covid-19/poll-finding/kff-covid-19-vaccine-monitor-media-and-misinformation/

 # Step two: critique the data visualization
-- Usefulness
+- Usefulness : (8/10) It shows which news sources provide more biased or false information to audiences.
-- Completeness
+- Completeness : (6/10) It has minor errors (ex: MSNBC's total percentage is not 100%) and it misled audiences think 1 to 3 false of statements is positive.
-- Perceptibility
+- Perceptibility : (6/10) We cannot interpret charts without looking it closer and its sorting order is quite difficult to recognize.
-- Truthfulness
+- Truthfulness : (8/10) It is based on a survey and back datas.
-- Intuitiveness
+- Intuitiveness : (5/10) It is difficult to understand what charts want to show before we fully read the text of charts.
-- Aesthetics
+- Aesthetics : (7/10) This chart looks good to provide the information to audience.
-- Engagement
+- Engagement : (8/10) It is fully engaged to what the author wants to say.

 # Step three: sketch out a solution
 ![alt text](https://kibokk.github.io/portfolio/first sketch.jpg)